wechaty/docusaurus/jekyll/_posts/2021-01-13-wechaty-puppet-service.md

 ## Wechaty Puppet Service

-WeChaty is heavily dependeing on the RPA (Robotic Progress Automation) technology to convert the IM software to a software module.
+Wechaty is heavily dependeing on the RPA (Robotic Progress Automation) technology to convert the IM software to a software module.

 When we published Wechaty on May 2016, we were using WebDriver/Puppeteer([wechaty-puppet-puppeteer](https://github.com/wechaty/wechaty-puppet-puppeteer)) to hook to the Web WeChat code, but later the [Web Protocol has been deprecated](https://github.com/wechaty/wechaty/issues/603) and we have to find other ways to get the job done.